Frequently Asked Questions

 Q: Where should trash cans be placed along a separated bike lane?

 Most Lakewood separated bike lanes are narrow enough that garbage trucks can reach over the bike lane to the curb, so trash cans should be placed as close to the curb as possible as not to encroach into the bike lane itself.
-In a parking-protected lane or a lane with a buffer wider than 3 feet, trash cans should be placed in the buffer between the separated bike lane and the travel lane to ensure they can be reached by garbage haulers.
+In a parking-protected lane, trash cans should be placed in the parking lane or in the buffer between the separated bike lane and the parking lane to ensure they can be reached by garbage haulers.

 Share Frequently Asked Questions on Facebook Share Frequently Asked Questions on Twitter Share Frequently Asked Questions on Linkedin Email Frequently Asked Questions link